 How to Apply for the Canadian International Innovation Program

 To apply for your technology adaptation, development, or validation project, businesses should explore CIIP’s program website and find an open Request for Proposals.
-If there is an open RFP that applies to your business, such as the Canadian AI & Industry 4.0 R&D Mission to Germany, companies must prepare a summary of their products, research and development opportunities, and project goals.
+If there is an open RFP that applies to your business, companies must prepare a summary of their products, research and development opportunities, and project goals.

 If deemed eligible for the program, a full application is provided and CIIP will use these applications to determine who is invited to the Government-led trade mission to that country.
 At that time, companies can travel to the country and begin working with international research partners.
 Once projects are complete, funding-eligible expenses are reimbursed.